What is slow-feeding?

-The term ‘slow feeding’ refers to the process of slowing down a horse’s intake of hay, generally using a hay net.
+The term ‘slow feeding’ generally refers to slowing down a horse’s intake of hay using a hay net.
 Hay placed into a hay net and given to a horse at mealtime lengthens the amount of time a horse spends eating their forage.
 It replicates a more natural ‘grazing-style’ of feeding when a horse can’t be out on pasture.

 An intro to hay nets and why people are using them: